Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Anna

-1. Regional languages are disapearing at a fast rate.
-But six hundred languages is way more than what most countries have experienced.
+1. Regional languages are disappearing at a fast rate.
+But six hundred languages is an astounding number.

 3. I thought all Italians had the same roots concerning language.
 But it turns out that they have so many distinctive influences in different regions.
 Even to the point of their local languages being incomprehensible to each other.
 It shouldn’t surprise me, I suppose, because I have a hard enough time understanding the English of plenty of my own countrymen who reside in different parts of the states than myself.
 What can be said about people that speak completely different languages?